 The registration year runs from 1 July to 30 June the following year.
-The full fee must be paid by 31 July when penalties will come in to effect from 1 August.
+The full fee must be paid by 31 July when penalties will come in to effect.
+See note above.

 Failure to register your dog could result in an infringement fine (see Fees and Charges) and/or court fine under the Dog Control Amendment Act 2003.
 There is no registration charge for assistance dogs registered as a Seeing Eye Dog and/or Hearing Ear Dog.

 If you are a dog owner, that has not paid your dog registration in full or has defaulted on your agreed weekly payments, you will receive an Infringement for Failing to Register a dog.
 Please understand that if you remain non-compliant and your Infringement has gone through the court system, Compliance Officers are then obliged to seize your dog(s) and impound it/them until the balance of the dog registration is paid in full.
 You, as the owner of that dog will incur a seizure fee and daily sustenance fees.

 For registration fees, please click here.
 You are welcome to pay by cash at the counter of the Council offices in Putaruru and Tokoroa or The Dog in Tirau or via internet banking payment options (listed on the reverse of the registration form).

 Council supports regular automatic payments to make dog registration easier to manage.
 Please come and speak to our Customer Service Officers about setting up an automatic payment.